lovelaced/mixocracy/README.md

 Mixocracy is a Web3 application that enables real-time crowd-sourced DJ sets.
 DJs can go live, upload their tracklists, and let the audience vote on what plays next.
 The platform features a Berlin techno aesthetic with a dark theme and neon accents.

+**New in v2**: Spotify integration allows DJs to automatically play tracks in voted order using the Web Playback SDK.

 ## Project Structure

 ```